cocos-creator/docs-3d-deprecated/en/material-system/builtin-shader-uniforms.md

 ## Built-in Shader Uniforms

-To use these built-in shader variables, you need to include the corresponding chunks first.
+To use built-in shader variables, you need to include the corresponding chunks first.
 All currently available built-in uniforms, grouped by the chunks they are located:

 ### cc-local.chunk